zhenjia2017/RDUKG/README.md

    2024-12-23 15:22:49.527+0000 INFO  Remote interface available at http://localhost:7474/
    ```

-   (2) Input http://localhost:7474 in your browser to check if the server is setup successfully.
+   (2) Input http://localhost:7474 in your browser to verify if the server is setup successfully.

 ## Feedback
 Any feedback is welcome!
 Please do not hesitate to contact us via mail: zjia@swjtu.edu.cn.